better-internet/radworks-docs/docs/understanding-radicle/faq.md

 Radicle currently uses seed nodes and a **push-pull** protocol that uses `git push` to send changes to seed nodes and `git pull` to fetch updates.
-With this method, your data is only stored on the seed node you chose to sync your project with when you [ran `rad init`](getting-started.md#create-your-radicle-project-from-a-git-directory), and with anyone who uses `rad clone` to create a copy of the project.
+With this method, your data is only stored on the seed node you chose to sync your project with when you ran `rad init`, and with anyone who uses `rad clone` to create a copy of the project.

-We're currently working

 ## Can I create private repositories on Radicle?